-FORM REQUIRED FOR COMPETITION
+$FORM \ REQUIRED \ FOR \ COMPETITION$

 Scan and upload this form when you register at 4-H Connect.
-Contact the questions or concerns.
-Due Date: May 16, 2017

-Contest Superintendent - David Smith davidsmith@tamu.edu with
+Contact the Contest Superintendent - David Smith davidsmith@tamu.edu with questions or concerns.

 Human Vertebrate Endorsement

 Recognizing that human beings are vertebrate animals and yet need different criteria than Nonhuman vertebrates, the following policies will govern the use of human beings.